ezakhar/help/en/basics/withdrawals.md

 >
 > 3.The set card can be used only for withdrawal of money made by selling training plans in Staminity.

-Note the “By default” attribute for cards.
+Note the “Default” attribute for cards.
-When making a withdrawal request, money will be transferred to the card, set as the one used by default for this specific currency.
+When making a withdrawal request, money will be transferred to the card, set as "default" for this specific currency.

 ![Card set as &quot;By default&quot;](https://264710.selcdn.ru/assets/images/_new/settings/user-cards-default.png)